-Dating in America.
-If you’re a single German moving to the USA, you might be wondering what the dating “scene” will be like.
-This article covers the differences (and similarities) between America and Germany when it comes to dating.
+If you’re a single German moving to the USA, you might be wondering what the dating “scene” will be like in America.
+This article covers the differences (and similarities) between the US and Germany when it comes to dating.
 I’ll also share the best places to meet your potential American boyfriend or girlfriend.

 Where to Meet Mr. or Ms. Right

-Statistically speaking (incidentally, the best way to speak in Germany), most German couples meet through friends.
-A large survey from 2012 revealed that a full third of German couples met that way.
-A small 2018 survey of about 1,000 participants had slightly different results.
+Statistically speaking (incidentally, the best way to speak in Germany), most German couples meet through friends, as revealed by a large survey from 2012.
+A smaller 2018 survey of about 1,000 participants had slightly different results.
 They found that just over a quarter met through friends, 18 percent met online, 15 percent met at work, and a mere 14 percent met at a club or bar.

 In America, things are a bit different.